Homotopy theory of curved operads and curved algebras: Complete cooperads

 \subsection{Properties of the tree cooperad}

 Now we show that the tree cooperad is cofree in the category of altipotent cooperads in the gr-flat setting.
 To do this, we prove a sequence of lemmas telling us more and more about the associated graded functor and this cooperad.
-First
+First, we have the following.

 \begin{lemma} Let $D$ be a diagram.
 Suppose that the colimit functor from $D$-indexed diagrams in the ground category to the ground category preserves monomorphisms.
 Then the associated graded functor $\Gr$ from (complete) filtered objects to graded objects preserves the colimits of $D$-indexed diagrams. \end{lemma}